 Smaller code bases also mean testing a microservice can be far simpler too.
 Tools like Spring Cloud Contract can help us ensure our services are good citizens and play well with others.
 Don’t bother with the monolith’s 80-hour regression suite.
 Instead, build a set of fine-grained tests against a microservice that can be executed on every commit.
 Rather than a “one size fits none” approach to testing, we can bring the right tools and techniques to bear on the individual circumstances of a given microservice.
 We can subject our microservices to constant scrutiny, instead of a one-off performance test.
 Imagine how this boosts code quality!

-Let’s compare monoliths and microservices as it relates to the life cycle more specifically - how new code goes from a developer’s laptop to production.
+Let’s compare monoliths and microservices as they relate to the lifecycle more specifically: how new code goes from a developer’s laptop to production.

 Microservices are all about flexibility, including customized deployment pipelines.
 We are no longer forced to push every line of code through the exact same sieve.
 In the same way microservices allow us to choose the best technology for the job, we also have the freedom to use the right mix of tests, linters, and code quality scans for each microservice.